 Much misinformation about the disease, some of it dangerous, is being spread on social media.
 It’s really important to get up-to-date information if you can, for instance from the NHS and Public Health England and not rely on unchecked sources…

 It has become clear that limiting social contact is our best chance of slowing down the spread of this disease and therefore giving the best chance of easing it’s effects so it doesn’t completely overwhelm the resources of the NHS and other services.
-The government will shortly be recommending that all over-70s and people with health issues that put them under increased risk should stay at home and self-isolate for up to 14 weeks.
 There are already many people self-isolating because they feel at risk or because they are following government advice to do so if they or someone in the family has a temperature or a new cough, or because they have been in contact with infected people.

 All this means there will be a massive need for volunteers to support isolated people, helping to deliver supplies and medicines and just staying in contact.
 There will also be a big demand on the food banks and for other help as people are increasingly not able to go out to work.

-There has not been very much clear guidance yet about how to co-ordinate this support in the community, so Buckfastleigh Town Council has been drawing up plans in co-ordination with Ashburton, other local Town Councils, Ashburton/Buckfastleigh Community Care and St Lukes Church.
+There has not been very much clear guidance yet about how to co-ordinate this support in the community, so Buckfastleigh Town Council has been drawing up plans in co-ordination with Ashburton, other local Town Councils, Ashburton/Buckfastleigh Community Care, Be Buckfastleigh and St Lukes Church.

 We are building a team of volunteers to support people in and around Buckfastleigh, to deliver leaflets, man the food bank and to help co-ordinate all this.